 While the maps cannot reveal an individual’s risk of developing a particular condition, they can highlight areas where the chances of contracting a disease may be higher than national averages – opening up avenues for research into the underlying causes in a local area.
-Three of the maps showing health conditions and environmental agents in England and Wales

 For instance, despite the south-east of England having the most hours of sunlight of anywhere in the country, it is the south-west which has the highest risk of skin cancer – suggesting people in the area may be more exposed.
 Experts said that the finding could trigger further research into differences in behaviour between the two regions and its impact on health.